nwabekeyi/Simple-Text-Editor/README.md

 # Simple-Text-Editor
-This is s simple text editor using react, draft richutililis and draft plugins
+This is s simple text editor using react, draft richutils and draft plugins